redis/ioredis/README.md

 ```

 ## Cluster
-Support for Cluster is currently experimental and under active development.
-It's not recommended to use it in production.
-If you encounter any problems, welcome to submit an issue :-).
+Redis Cluster provides a way to run a Redis installation where data is automatically sharded across multiple Redis nodes.

-You can connect to a cluster like this:
+You can connect to a Redis Cluster like this:

 ```javascript
 var Redis = require('ioredis');